Last Updated on by

 Take another step up and you’ll have the Oregon 750t.
 The 750t combines all the functions of the 700 with the camera on the 750, plus built-in topo mapping in their data.
 This device comes preloaded with TOPO US 100K maps.
 If you live in Canada you can also select TOPO Canada Maps instead for all the detailed maps.

 The Garmin Montana series consists of 4 different models:

 Garmin outfitted the 610 with both GPS and GLONASS navigation.
 It also supports different mapping apps, like BlueChart and TOPO US 24K.
-Additionally, the 610 has a 3-axis tilt-compensated compass and a barometric altimeter.
-As with many other Garmin GPSs, this model comes with a complimentary 1 year subscription to BirdsEYE Satellite Imagery.The Montana 610 is quite versatile and fits well into many Garmin mounts (like a car or ATV mounts).
+Additionally, the 610 has a 3-axis tilt-compensated compass and a barometric altimeter in their internal memory.
+As with many other Garmin GPSs, this model comes with a complimentary 1 year subscription to BirdsEYE Satellite Imagery maps.The Montana 610 is quite versatile and fits well into many Garmin mounts (like a car or ATV mounts).
 You can easily use it as a car GPS to help you with the location as you can use it for thru-hiking.
 Another cool feature includes it being able to use both rechargeable and traditional batteries (AA or lithium-ion pack) for a longer battery life.